QuaSi-Software/Documentation/docs/resie_types_energy_systems.md

-# Types of energy systems
+# Types of energy system components

-## Boundary and connection systems
+## Boundary and connection components
 ### Bus
 ### Demand
 ### Connections to the public grid